 “We do know there’s something deeper going on,” he said.
 “Psychedelics are not just treating symptoms.
 They are helping people reconfigure their emotional relationship to their trauma.”

 If psychedelic-assisted psychotherapy were made legal and accessible (it is neither), Johnson said he would be among the first to sign up for a session.
 As an experienced user—and someone exposed to severe childhood trauma—he believes the potential for healing and transformation is real.

 “I know if I could accurately describe how brilliantly [psychedelics] make me feel,” he said, “nobody would ever deny them from me.”Psychedelic stars

 For three days in April, more than 3,000 people attended the Psychedelic Science Conference, hosted by MAPS in downtown Oakland.

-The event was like a cross between TEDx and Burning Man: The Oakland Marriott City Center was overtaken by policymakers, advocacy groups, academics in tweed jackets, flower children, fairy-people on stilts and hippies who smelled righteously of weed and body odor.
-All the while, in multiple conference rooms, dozens of scientists, psychologists and other medical professionals expounded on the various health benefits of taking psychedelics.
+The conference was like a cross between TEDx and Burning Man: The Oakland Marriott City Center was overtaken by policymakers, advocacy groups, academics in tweed jackets, flower children, fairy-people on stilts and hippies who smelled righteously of weed and body odor.
+All the while, in multiple conference rooms, dozens of scientists, psychologists and other medical professionals expounded on the various health benefits of ingesting psychedelics.